jjzhang166/Open.NAT/README.md

 NatUtility.StartDiscovery();
 ```

+For more info please check the [Wiki](https://github.com/lontivero/Open.Nat/wiki)

 Development
 -----------
 Open.Nat is been developed by [Lucas Ontivero](http://geeks.ms/blogs/lontivero) ([@lontivero](http://twitter.com/lontivero)).
 You are welcome to contribute code.
 You can send code both as a patch or a GitHub pull request.

 Build Status
 ------------